 - An abnormal white blood cell count.

-Anyone can get sepsis, although some people are more likely to get it, such as people with severe burns or injuries, people with weakened immune systems, infants, very young children, the elderly, or people with chronic illnesses.
+Anyone can get sepsis, although some people are more likely to get it, such as people with severe burns or injuries, weakened immune systems, infants, very young children, the elderly, or chronic illnesses.

-When the body acquires an infection, chemicals are released through the bloodstream to fight the infection.
+When the body acquires an infection, chemicals are released through the bloodstream to fight the disease.

 Sometimes, however, the body creates an overwhelming response to an infection, and chemicals released into the bloodstream can cause inflammation throughout the body.

 This reaction is called sepsis.
 The inflammation can cause blood clots and leaky blood vessels.